 Inside Dome of the Rock

-Dome of the Rock exterior is stunning, but what about the interior?
-Well. let’s start with another question.
+The Dome of the Rock exterior is stunning, but what about the interior?
+Well.
+Let’s start with another question.

-Can I visit inside Dome of the Rock?
+Can you go inside the Dome of the Rock?

-No. Non-Muslim visitors are not allowed to enter either Dome of the Rock or Al-Aqsa Mosque.
+No. Non-Muslim visitors cannot enter the Dome of the Rock and the Al-Aqsa Mosque.

-I have seen footage of non-Muslims visitors from inside Dome of the Rock.
+I have seen footage of non-Muslim visitors inside the Dome of the Rock.
 But for that, you need some connections in the Islamic Waqf.
 And I have none.
 Thus I was not inside.
-But I can show several photos of a model I shot at the Tower Of David.
+But I can show several photos of a model I photographed at the Tower Of David.

 The interior of the Dome is lavishly decorated with mosaic, faience, and marble, much of which was added several centuries after its completion.
 It also contains Qur’anic inscriptions.

-The dedicatory inscription in Kufic script placed around the Dome contains the date believed to be the year the Dome was first completed, AH 72 (691/2 CE), while the name of the corresponding caliph and builder of the Dome, al-Malik, was deleted and replaced by the name of Abbasid caliph Al-Ma’mun (r.
-813–833) during whose reign renovations took place.
+The dedicatory inscription in the Kufic script placed around the Dome contains the date believed to be the year the Dome was first completed, AH 72 (691/2 CE).
+At the same time, the name of the corresponding caliph and builder of the Dome, al-Malik, was deleted and replaced by the name of Abbasid caliph Al-Ma’mun (r.
+813–833), during whose reign renovations took place.

 Source: Wikipedia